anoma/juvix/docs/reference/language/project.md

 # Juvix project

-A _juvix project_ is a collection of juvix modules plus some extra metadata.
+A _juvix project_ is a collection of juvix modules plus some extra metadata gathered in a `juvix.yaml` file.
 The most convenient way to create a juvix project is to run the command `juvix init`.

 A project is rooted in a directory.
 The root is set by creating a `juvix.yaml`, which contains the following fields: